 On September 28, 2023, the Company entered into a Mining Claims Purchase and Sale Agreement with Tuktu Resources Ltd. for the acquisition of 90% interest on a property comprising 21 claims (the "Isintok Claims") covering an area of 2,839 hectares known as the Isintok Copper Porphyry Project for a total consideration of \$200,000.
 The Isintok Claims are located in southern British Columbia between Penticton and Princeton.
 Pursuant to the Copper Plateau Agreement, the Company settled \$200,000 by issuing 2,150,538 units at a price of \$0.093 per unit (the "Isintok Units") comprised of one common share and one-half of a share purchase warrant (the "Isintok Warrant").
-Each full Isintok Warrant vests on September 28, 2024, and entitles the holder to acquire one common share of the Company at a price of \$0.15 expiring on September 28, 2026.
+Each full Isintok Warrant vested on September 28, 2024, and entitles the holder to acquire one common share of the Company at \$0.15 expiring on September 28, 2026.
 The value of the Isintok Units was determined based on the volume weighted average price ("VWAP") of 20 trading days of the Company's shares on the CSE preceding the execution of the Isintok Agreement.
-As at June 30, 2024, Isintok Claims located within the Copper Plateau Property are 90%-owned by the Company and all its commitments under the Copper Plateau Agreement are fulfilled.
+As at December 31, 2024, Isintok Claims are 90%-owned by the Company and all its commitments under the Copper Plateau Agreement are fulfilled.

 Tuktu retains 10% interest in the Isintok Claims and is required to contribute 10% to all exploration programs on the Copper Plateau Property.
-As part of the Copper Plateau Agreement, the Company signed an anti-dilution agreement dated October 12, 2023, which provides Tuktu the right but not the obligation to maintain fully-diluted ownership in the Company's shareholdings up to a maximum of 9.9%.
+As part of the Copper Plateau Agreement, the Company signed an anti-dilution agreement dated October 12, 2023, which gives Tuktu the right but not the obligation to maintain fully-diluted ownership in the Company's shareholdings up to a maximum of 9.9%.

-On January 24, 2024, the Company staked a claim adjacent to the Copper Plateau Property covering 21 hectares bringing the total area of the Copper Plateau Property to 2,860 hectares as at June 30, 2024.
+On January 24, 2024, the Company staked a claim adjacent to the Copper Plateau Property covering 21 hectares bringing the total area of the Copper Plateau Property to 2,860 hectares.

-On June 22, 2023, the Company initiated compilation of all historic data of the Copper Plateau Property.
+On June 22, 2023, the Company initiated the compilation of all historic data of the Copper Plateau Property.
 Historic exploration and evaluation activities and its data included diamond drilling covering 94 holes from 1996 to 2008, drill hole data, assay results, surface geology and geochemical analysis, limited resistivity geophysics, a DEM and a block model completed in 2011.

-In late September 2023, the Company carried out a reconnaissance sampling and hyperspectral program, which included reconnaissance prospecting, mapping, sampling an hyperspectral analysis of samples.
+In late September 2023, the Company carried out a reconnaissance sampling and hyperspectral program, which included reconnaissance prospecting, mapping, sampling and hyperspectral analysis of samples.
 A collection of 19 rock samples from outcrop and 10 rock samples from the core were obtained and analysed with TerraSpec 3 instrument and five grab samples were sent to ALS Minerals for multi-element analysis.
-The results showed a well-defined zoned porphyry system at Copper Plateau Property with significant copper, gold, silver, and molybdenum values consistent with known BC copper porphyry systems.
+The results, announced in the first quarter of 2024, showed a well-defined zoned porphyry system at Copper Plateau Property with significant copper, gold, silver, and molybdenum values consistent with known BC copper porphyry systems.
+The area being explored has been targeted as part of the drilling program in 2025 - 2026.